Keith Vincent Anderson: Career

-In 1927 he undertook a round-Australia trip for George A. Bond & Co., manufacturers of underwear and hosiery, at a cost of £12,500, to assess the commercial usefulness of aviation to the company.
+In 1927, Anderson undertook a round-Australia trip for George A. Bond & Co., manufacturers of underwear and hosiery, at a cost of £12,500, to assess the commercial usefulness of aviation to the company.
 Travelling with him were Henry Smith "Bobby" Hitchcock, previously mechanic for "Airways", and C. C. Vivian, Bond's advertising manager.
 The plane left Sydney on 25 June and returned 8 July, a total of 14 days.

 Kingsford Smith also resigned from Western Australian Airways and, sponsored by The Herald and Weekly Times (Melbourne), The Sun (Sydney), and the Daily Mail (Brisbane), made a record-breaking round-Australia flight with a co-pilot, Charles P. Ulm, in a similar aircraft, which left Sydney on 18 June and returned on 29 June, a few hours over 9 days for a little over 7000 miles.

 Kingsford Smith's next challenge was the Trans-Pacific flight, and Anderson was brought in as one of the three-man team.
 He visited Hawaii in September 1927 to assess the airfields available on the islands then went to America with Kingsford Smith and Ulm to help in its organisation, but returned to Australia in March before the plane Southern Cross had been procured.

 The flight was originally planned for November 1927, but there was considerable agitation in New South Wales to force its cancellation.

 NSW Premier Jack Lang promised £4000 support, but the succeeding Bavin ministry repudiated the undertaking.